-Your child might find that some of the activities he’s interested in cost money.
+Your child might find that some activities they want to do with friends cost money.
 You might talk with your child about what activities you’re willing to pay for, how often and how much.
 You could also talk to your child about pocket money.
-Consider how much is fair in your family.
-Can extra jobs earn extra money?
+Can your child do extra household chores to earn extra money?
 Or are they interested in casual or part-time work?

 If your child wants to go out with friends, you can help your child prepare for going out independently.
 This might involve negotiating rules for going out and talking together about how to stay safe.
 You can also help your child put together a plan for emergencies.

 It’s also OK to think about how much you need to know about where your child is going and who with.
 You might ask your child to keep their phone on while they’re out and let you know if their plans change.

 You could think about how available you’ll be for providing transport.
 Can you drive your child to things if you have enough notice?
 Or do you expect your child to use public transport in most situations?
 Will you offer transport to your child’s friends?
 Are you available in an emergency?